Subject Intent: Why Physics?

 Physics develops key transferrable skills through the study of the universe from the smallest to the largest scales.
 Some of the highest skills shortages in Yorkshire are in STEM and our curriculum is designed to develop scientific methodology, awareness of the advances of technology and recognition of the value of Physics in society so that students can go on to enjoy careers in fields such as engineering (mechanical, structural and civil), geophysics and radiation protection.

 Why should I study this subject?

 The study of Physics is ‘the study of matter, energy, and the interaction between them’, but more than this, it is understanding how things work.
 No other subject covers the sheer scope that Physics does.
 From the impossibly small to the amazingly big, you’ll go from analysing the forces that keep nuclei together to calculating the time to orbit stars and planets.
 From the unbelievably slow to the incredibly fast, you’ll deal with events that range from taking billions of years to taking billionths of a second.
 As well as developing your problem solving skills you’ll develop an understanding of the subject that has revolutionised so many of industries that make up our day-to-day life such as transport, communication, medicine, energy, climate change and technology to name a few.

 What will I study?

-• Waves, including the strange things that can happen when waves meet
+• Waves, including the strange things that happen when waves meet.

-- Fields and their consequence, including electrical fields, capacitors, gravitational fields, orbits, magnetic fields and electromagnetic induction
+• Fields and their consequences, including electrical fields, capacitors, gravitational fields, orbits, magnetic fields and electromagnetic induction.

-- An option unit, “Turning Points in Physics”, which builds on a range of the physics studied in earlier sections
+• An optional unit, ‘Turning points in Physics’, which builds on a range of the physics studied in earlier sections.

 What are the entry requirements?